tractr/traxion/apps/docs/docs/how-to/initialization/apps/api.md

 ---
-id: api-application
+id: api
-title: New project - API application
+title: New application - API
-sidebar_label: API Application
+sidebar_label: API
 ---

-## Initialise the `api` application
+## Create the API application

 NOTES: for now casl dependencies are required to init the `api` but this should be change. the next dependencies must be installed: